On $hp$-adaptive Structure-Preservion for the Cahn--Hilliard--Navier--Stokes Equations with Degenerate Mobility: Abstract

-Figure~\ref{fig:stationary} shows that the energy is non-increasing, mass is conserved, and the phase-field remains bounded for Ex.~\ref{ex:stationary} using the $hp$-adaptive formulation of \swipDL with and without $p$-adaptivity for the studied levels.
-The results are similar to those obtained using only $h$-adaptivity for the studied $p$-levels, which further indicates that the $hp$-adaptive formulation preserves physical accuracy alongside to the $h$-adaptive formulation, while providing a significant reduction in complexity and degrees of freedom, similarly to our discussion for Ex.~\ref{ex:droplets}.
-We also note that for $p = 2$ the mass difference in Fig.~\ref{fig:stationary} is slowly increasing due to the nonlinear tolerance $\epsilon$ (for these simulations we picked $\epsilon = 5 \cdot 10^{-16}$) having to be picked slightly larger to avoid solver stagnation.
-These minor mass drifts are a known issue with potential deviations scaling as the non-linear tolerance as noted in \cite{Gunnarsson:2026}.
-Regardless, as is seen in Figs.~\ref{fig:droplets} and~\ref{fig:stationary} showing that the mass change is negligible in comparasion to the lines at $\Delta m = \pm \frac{T}{\dt} \epsilon$ for $\epsilon = 2 \cdot 10^{-16}$ for Ex.~\ref{ex:droplets} and $\epsilon = 5 \cdot 10^{-16}$ for Ex.~\ref{ex:stationary}.
+Figure~\ref{fig:stationary} shows that the energy is non-increasing, mass is conserved, and the phase-field remains bounded for Ex.~\ref{ex:stationary} using the $hp$-adaptive formulation of \swipDL both with and without $p$-adaptivity.
+The results are similar to those obtained using only $h$-adaptivity for the studied $p$-levels, which further indicates that the $hp$-adaptive formulation preserves physical accuracy alongside the $h$-adaptive formulation, while providing a significant reduction in complexity and degrees of freedom, similarly to our discussion for Ex.~\ref{ex:droplets}.
+For both studied examples, minor mass drifts, as can be found in Figs.~\ref{fig:droplets} and~\ref{fig:stationary}, are a known issue with potential deviations scaling as the non-linear tolerance as noted in \cite{Gunnarsson:2026}.
+Regardless, as shown in Figs.~\ref{fig:droplets} and~\ref{fig:stationary}, the mass change is negligible compared to the lines at $\Delta m = \pm \frac{T}{\dt} \epsilon$ for $\epsilon = 5 \cdot 10^{-16}$ for Ex.~\ref{ex:droplets} and $\epsilon = 7 \cdot 10^{-16}$ for Ex.~\ref{ex:stationary}.